bormaxi8080/starred/README.md

 - [fish-shell/fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [Canop/broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees : https://dystroy.org/broot
-- [joaoviictorti/RustRedOps](https://github.com/joaoviictorti/RustRedOps) - 🦀 | RustRedOps is a repository dedicated to gathering and sharing advanced techniques and offensive malware for Red Team, with a specific focus on the Rust programming language.
+- [joaoviictorti/RustRedOps](https://github.com/joaoviictorti/RustRedOps) - 🦀 | RustRedOps is a repository dedicated to gathering and sharing advanced techniques and offensive malware for Red Team, with a specific focus on the Rust programming language
 - [fuzztruction/fuzztruction](https://github.com/fuzztruction/fuzztruction) -
 - [spieglt/FlyingCarpet](https://github.com/spieglt/FlyingCarpet) - Cross-platform AirDrop.
 File transfer between Android, iOS, Linux, macOS, and Windows over ad hoc WiFi.
 No network infrastructure required, just two devices with WiFi chips in close range.
 - [NH-RED-TEAM/RustHound](https://github.com/NH-RED-TEAM/RustHound) - Active Directory data collector for BloodHound written in Rust. 🦀